dev-zha/dev-zha.github.io/contents/blogs/git-basic.md

 ### Git Account Login

 If you already have a Git Account login on your PC, you can skip this step.
+To do global git config, enter your data in place of username and email and run the following command in the terminal

 ```bash
 git config --global user.name "Your Username"